Faitel/CurveGuide/README.md

-# CurveGuide
+# Curve Guide HDAs for Houdini (Limited Commercial)

- Tool to enhance making of curve sweep in Houdini
+ Set of houdini assets for making curve sweep easier in Houdini.

+ The assets packed into .hdalc files with Limited Commercial (Indie) license.